pierrickrogermele/dev-doc/unix.md

 ```
 Which means it could be used inside a cron task.

+#### macOS install

+msmtp exists in brew, but it doesn't install queueing scripts.
+However they are present in '/usr/local/Cellar/msmtp/<version>/share/msmtp/scripts/msmtpq/'.

 ### rsync

 Use verbose flag to print processed files: